 Decision of appellant court

-The Court of Appeal held that the Articles of Association is capable of the amendment subject to equitable limitations and Corporations law.
+As per Gambotto case, the Court of Appeal held that the Articles of Association is capable of the amendment subject to equitable limitations and Corporations law.
 The Court agreed with the opinion of McLelland that the test of bona-fide for a benefit of company as a whole was inapt in the current case.
 However, Meagher J.A was of the opinion that the amendment was not oppressive and must be allowed to stand as the evidence to demonstrate that there was a tax advantage for the company WCP if it become the subsidiary of Industrial Equity Limited and also that the level of the compensation for the expropriation was also fair.

 The majority judges laid down the two limbed test which must be satisfied when a company wants to amend the constitution in order to permit the expropriation.
 The two limbed test is that firstly the power is exercisable for the permissible purpose and secondly the exercise shall not operate as oppressive in relation to the minority sha